NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 original repo.
 More modern VC packages, like Git and Mercurial, instead use what is called a distributed repo model.
 In this model, all copies of the original repo are perfectly legitimate repos on their own.
-Conceptually this means that any "authoritative repo" is purely authoritative as a social convention.
+Conceptually this means that any notion of "authoritative repo" is purely a social convention.
 The distributed repo model has a number of advantages compared to the centralized repo model:

 - Faster operations
   - No need to communicate with original (typically remote) repo